Browser Storage Component

 Property ID

-This Property ID is where you want the component to send the data retrieved from your browser.
+This Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. is where you want the component to send the data retrieved from your browser.
 For your logic component to recognize an output, you must enter the destination component's Property IDs.

 Mapping

-Map Property IDs according to API specifications.
+Map Property IDs A Property ID is the unique field ID used by Unqork to track and link components in your module. according to API APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
+APIs act as the connective tissue between products and services. specifications.
 Mapping tells your component what to retrieve from the browser.
-For instance, to retrieve the first stored submission, enter 0.data.storedExample.
+For example, enter 0.data.storedExample to retrieve the first stored submission.
 The [0] represents your first saved record, [1] is the second, and so on.

 Actions Panel